lukkyau/sniffles/README.md

 # sniffles
-Collect data from wifi access points and determine rough location.
+Collect data from wifi access points and determine location using k-nearest neighbour.